d-lynch95/escape-the-dungeon/README.md

 - I faced an issue with the heroku application freezing during run throughs.
 I opted to delete the application that I had previously made and redeploy it manually through heroku.

+- When using colorama all of the text was changing colour as opposed to just the text I had selected.
+This was corrected using the autoreset option.

 ### User Testing

 The site was tested on chrome, safari and opera browsers on desktop without any issues.
 The site was tested on desktop, tablet and mobile using chrome developer tools.
 The actual tablet testing was done on an ipad.
 The mobile testing was done on an iphone 12 using the safari browser and also tested on android devices OnePlus 7 and OnePlus Nord CE on chrome browsers.
 The site was also tested on a samsung phone using the opera browser.
 None of the tablet or mobile devices presented any issues.